pokt-network/pocket-android-aion/README.md

 ## Querying Data
 Currently there are 2 supported namespaces in Pocket Node for AION: `net` and `eth`.
+In the examples below you will see how you can query the supported RPC calls in both namespaces.

 ```
 // Example accessing a net RPC call